 Hint: The amount of money you spend on marketing – e.g., Google & Facebook ads – is not as important as who you are targeting.

-Stay tuned for my next blog on why building product inventory and compliance with legal standards is important for successfully operating your business..
+Check out my next blog on why building product inventory and compliance with legal standards is important for successfully operating your business..